noguxun/rust_wasm_template/README.md

 # Introduction
-This project shows how to start a plain rust wasm application that could be easily deployed to any web server, no NPM is required.
+This project shows how to start a plain rust wasm application that could be easily deployed to any web server, no npm is required.
-The platform is Ubuntu.
+Verified on Ubuntu and MacOS

 # Enviroment Setup
 ```
-# Install build essential packages for rust building
+# Install build essential packages for rust building on Ubuntu
+# only needed for Ubuntu
 sudo apt install build-essential

 # Install rust toolchain